FirespriteLtd/website/site/content/careers/_index.md

     - body: >-
         We're a professional, friendly bunch of developers from all experience levels and backgrounds with a mix of nationalities from many countries.
-        We are all united in our passion for video games and we work as a team to create and collaborate on varied, exciting and challenging productions.
+        We were founded by industry veterans with the vision to build a studio staffed with excited, passionate developers who want to collaborate across varied, exciting and challenging game projects.
       image:
         alt: Who we are
         src: /images/uploads/whatweoffer.jpg
       title: Who we are
     - body: >-
-        We build games from concept to completion.
-Whether it's our own IP or working with partners to deliver new games in existing universes, the Firesprite family is devoted to delivering incredible experiences on Console and PC hardware with cutting edge tools and technology.
+        We build games from concept to completion, whether its the creation of our own IP or working closely with strategic partners to deliver new games in existing universes.
+Our teams across Design, Engineering, Art, Production and QA utilise the latest technologies and tools to deliver.
       image:
         alt: What we do
         src: /images/uploads/whatwedo-optimised.jpg